viniciusteixeiradias/todo.nvim/README.md

-# neovim-todo
+# todo.nvim

-A Neovim plugin for managing todos: add items to a todo.md file and search for TODO/FIXME comments in your codebase.
+A lightweight Neovim plugin for quick note-taking and TODO comment searching.

+## Features

+- **Quick Notes** - Capture todos instantly via floating window or command line, saved to a `TODO.md` file
+- **Comment Search** - Find `TODO`, `FIXME`, and custom patterns in your codebase using Telescope
+- **Syntax Highlighting** - Highlight TODO comments directly in buffers with customizable colors

 ## Requirements